Robert Smith (basketball)

-Robert Leroy Smith (born March 10, 1955) is an American former professional basketball player and coach.
+Robert Leroy Smith (born March 10, 1955) is an American former professional basketball player in the National Basketball Association (NBA).
+He played college basketball for the UNLV Runnin' Rebels.

 College career

-A 5'11" tall point guard, Smith played college basketball at UNLV, where as a member of the fabled "Hardway Eight", that was coached by the legendary Jerry Tarkanian, and that took UNLV to its first NCAA Final Four, in 1977.
+A 5'11" tall point guard, Smith played college basketball at the University of Nevada, Las Vegas, where as a member of the fabled "Hardway Eight", that was coached by the legendary Jerry Tarkanian, and that took the Runnin' Rebels to their first NCAA Final Four, in 1977.
 His jersey was honored by UNLV in 2022.

 Professional career

-Smith was selected by the Denver Nuggets, in the third round of the 1977 NBA Draft, with the 65th overall draft pick.
+Smith was selected by the Denver Nuggets, in the third round of the 1977 NBA draft, with the 65th overall draft pick.
 Smith played for seven NBA teams, in as many seasons from, 1977 to 1984.
 On November 17, 1978, while he was playing with the Denver Nuggets, Smith scored a career-high 19 points, in a game against the Boston Celtics.

 In October 1979, Smith was traded by the Denver Nuggets to the Utah Jazz.
 In November 1979, he was signed as a free agent by the New Jersey Nets.